imprvhub/entercinema/README.md

 - **Fix: Filtering Series in fetchTrendingTv Function** [5bc39c1](https://github.com/imprvhub/cinemathe/commit/5bc39c13fe4d5933dfff18ab6711d3271c0fcb0b)
   - Applied a filter in the `fetchTrendingTv` function to exclude Japanese series from the 'upcoming' list.
 Reason: The overwhelming number of Japanese anime series (approximately 80% of results) was overshadowing other genres.
 This filter aims to enhance the visibility of diverse series offerings.

-- **Fix: Misalignment of Language Picker in Global Footer** [5bc39c1](https://github.com/imprvhub/cinemathe/commit/5bc39c13fe4d5933dfff18ab6711d3271c0fcb0b)
+- **Fix: Alignment of Language Picker in Global Footer** [5bc39c1](https://github.com/imprvhub/cinemathe/commit/5bc39c13fe4d5933dfff18ab6711d3271c0fcb0b)
   - Corrected the language picker in the global footer component to prevent visual replacement of the selected language before redirecting.
 This fix addresses menu misalignment issues on the origin page.

+- **Update: Search Function, Terms Component, Minimum Rating in Advanced Search, and Watchlist Pagination** [f88bda2](https://github.com/imprvhub/cinemathe/commit/dcdfb2b368712d818240ce24bb773c4f2bb47bd8)
+  - Add `include_adult=false` parameter to search function in `index.js`.
+  - Update `terms.vue`.
+  - Change minimum search rating to 6 from 7 in the advanced search page.
+  - Add pagination-footer to the watchlist page to provide additional pagination controls in the footer, improving user navigation.

 ### Attributions